Drainage and filter checks

 Once the filter and filter well are clean, follow the drain path outward.
 Check for a kinked hose, a blocked air gap if your setup has one, and a disposal inlet that may still have the knockout plug in place after a recent install.
 If the sink system cannot move water freely, the dishwasher usually cannot either.

 If the filter area looks clean and the water still comes back quickly, the problem may be deeper than routine maintenance.
 That does not automatically mean a failed pump, but it does mean the next answer is less likely to be found by repeatedly re-cleaning the same filter.
+If the return water seems to show up after draining is over, compare that timing with Dishwasher Drains Then Fills Back Up.
+If the hose route looks questionable, use Dishwasher Drain Hose Clogged Symptoms.

 When the clue changes